 Before the lockdown and these very strange and uncertain times that we have found ourselves in, I had never visited or ordered food from the 8848 Restaurant who specialise in serving Nepalese and Indian cuisine.
 Since lockdown, well, we have probably ordered 3 or 4, maybe 5 times.

 I had been aware of The 8848 Restaurant on Union Street in passing but honestly, I don’t know much, if anything, about Nepalese cuisine and although I’m not a fussy eater, I get incredibly anxious through my own lack of knowledge and also with being in unfamiliar surroundings… added with feeling the pressure to order and/or potentially making the wrong choice and feeling extremely uncomfortable, it can all get a bit overwhelming, very quickly, which I know is a feeling that many of you with anxiety will appreciate and understand!

-So, for me, something really positive that has come out of this situation (in terms of that anxiety and not so much my waistline) is that I have pushed myself to try new foods and new local restaurants, only it’s from the comfort of my own home and as we have all been spending more time inside and with the almost too easy option to order online, the occasional food delivery has been the little luxury needed to create some light and normality during this difficult situation.
+So, for me, something really positive that has come out of this situation (in terms of that anxiety and not so much my waistline) is that I have pushed myself to try new foods and new local restaurants in Aberdeen, only it’s from the comfort of my own home and as we have all been spending more time inside and with the almost too easy option to order online, the occasional food delivery has been the little luxury needed to create some light and normality during this difficult situation.

 We were browsing the Just Eat website looking for a takeaway and I was using the filters on the side to narrow down the options because firstly, I’m indecisive and secondly, given the current circumstances, I thought the 5* hygiene rating was of high priority and there are surprisingly few options left once you click that button.